Psithurial/Psithurial/README.md

         to improve my capabilities and take on more meainingful and satisfying work.
 I believe that humans are capable of so much that we leave unrealized and that if we break free of limiting paradigms we may be more than we thought was possible.

--Background: I was born and raised in a rural environment with little access to computer science education, but I have always been devoted
+-Background: I was born and raised in a rural environment with limited access to computer science education, but I have always been devoted
         to improving myself and gaining new knowledge and experiences.
 I have spent my adult life traveling the world to explore the human experience and expand my relationships with the lives and experiences of others.